 2. Mobile devices do support HTML5, but also Flash - through the appstore.
 Android devices support Flash in the mobile browser up to Android v 4.0, but iPads and iPhones do not.
 The future of Flash on mobile devices and tablets is not in the web-browser, but in the appstore.
 These are Flash apps specifically designed for touch-screen interfaces. iPads and iPhones do support Flash-based apps through the appstore, and Android devices through the Google Play Store.
 Many of the most popular iPad and Android apps are Flash-based (you just don't know it, because it is not advertised anywhere).
 An example is the Flash game Machinarium, which when released on the iPad quickly became the number one paid iPad app.

 On the downside, Swiffy does not yet fully support Actionscript 3.
 Since Actionscript 3 has been around since 2006 most recent Flash applications use v3 rather than the v2 supported by Swiffy.
 Moreover, Actionscript 2 support is still limited and a number of common features cannot yet be converted.
-Therefore, those wishing to convert their applications may need to first rewrite them in Actionscript 2, and further rewrite those aspects which are not supported (if possible).
 Swiffy is updated regularly though and the latest updates can be seen in the Swiffy release notes.

-The Swiffy HTML output cannot be edited (or at least not easily), unlike the output from Wallaby.
+The Swiffy HTML output cannot be edited (or at least not easily), unlike the output from Adobe's CreateJS Toolkit.

 Still, Swiffy shows a lot of promise, and although it may not be able to convert most complex apps such as Flash games, with a bit of tweaking it might be capable converting quite a few Flash apps.